 - How to Buy Engagement Ring from an Online Diamond Retailer

-Engagement ring calculator: From downright silly to only marginally helpful, engagement ring calculators attempt to help you decide how much to spend on an engagement ring by gathering information about your income, lifestyle, and debt-to-asset ratio.
+From downright silly to only marginally helpful, engagement ring calculators attempt to help you decide how much to spend on an engagement ring by gathering information about your income, lifestyle and debt-to-asset ratio.
 And of course, there’s one that wants to know how attractive your significant other is in order to make its determination.
-Are you rolling your eyes like we are?
-If you’d like to use an engagement ring calculator to determine a ballpark budget, go right ahead, but be sure to steer clear of the hokey versions.
-Better yet, keep reading for some helpful (and legit!) tips to figure out how much should you spend on an engagement ring.
+Buh-bye!
+If you’d like to use an engagement ring calculator to determine a ballpark budget, go right ahead, but steer clear of hokey versions.
+Better yet, read on for some helpful (and legit) tips to determine how much money you personally should you spend on the right engagement ring.

 - Financial Situation.
 Whether you’ve saved for a down payment or plan to finance the entire cost of the ring, figure out what you’re comfortable with if you’ll have monthly payments going forward.
 Think about your current bills and your current income, and determine whether either will change (for better or worse!) in the foreseeable future.

 - Partner’s Expectations.
-By now you should have some idea of what type of engagement ring your significant other is dreaming of, but if you don’t, now’s the time to find out!
-Your main goal is to purchase a ring that she’ll love and feel proud of, regardless of the price tag.
-You could ask your partner outright for ring options, or go “window shopping” together to figure out what she really wants.
-If you want your proposal to be a complete surprise, consider asking her friends, or check around for hints she may be leaving you; has she mentioned a friend’s beautiful new sparkler?
-Are there magazines laying around that “happen” to be open to a page with a picture of a ring?
-Has she created a Hint page on The Knot?
-Consider her individual style, along with gifts you’ve given in the past that she’s enjoyed.
+By now you should have some idea of what type of engagement ring your significant other is dreaming of, but if you don’t, now’s the time to find out.
+Your main goal is to purchase a ring they'll love and feel proud of, regardless of the price tag.
+You could ask your partner outright for ring options, or go “window shopping” together to figure out what they really want.
+If you want your proposal to be a complete surprise, consider asking friends, or check around for hints they may be leaving you.
+Finally, consider their individual style, hobbies and overall lifestyle, along with gifts you’ve given in the past they'ved loved.

 - Meaningfulness of Ring.
-In most cases, a well thought out ring that speaks to her individual personality will be much more meaningful than the biggest ring you can find that maxes out several credit cards.
+In most cases, a well thought out ring that speaks to your partner's individual personality will be much more meaningful than the biggest ring you can find—and that maxes out several credit cards.
 Got a family heirloom on your hands?
 Perhaps your partner would prefer the heirloom over a ring at any price since it’s so special to you.
 Or maybe she’d like to break with tradition and skip a diamond altogether.

-When you’re finally ready to whip out your wallet, you’ll want to be sure you’re getting the biggest bang for your buck.
+When you’re finally ready to whip out your wallet be sure you’re getting the biggest bang for your buck—here's how.

-- Shop online.
-Delaney advocates shopping online in order to ensure you’re getting a good price and product.
+- Shop online: Delaney advocates shopping online in order to ensure you’re getting a good price and product.
 “Go with an online retailer like James Allen.
-The total savings come in at 30–50% versus a regular store.
-Also, thanks to the tremendous selection, you can ensure that you get exactly the diamond and ring that suits you and your budget and not be pressured into something the store has in their jewelry case.”
+The total savings come in at 30–50 percent versus a regular store.
+Also, thanks to the tremendous selection, you can ensure that you get exactly the diamond and ring that suits you and your budget and not be pressured into something the store has in their jewelry case,” Delaney says.
 Shopping online not only offers substantial savings on the engagement ring cost, but it also allows you to customize the ring, ensuring your partner gets exactly what she wants.
 See below for additional tips on buying an engagement ring online.

 Yes, it’s possible to buy an engagement ring online, where the average engagement ring cost is much lower.
-Online diamond retailers are a great option, especially if you’re a budget-conscious shopper.
-The convenience and lower price can’t be beat, but there are risks.
+The convenience and lower price can’t be beat, but there are definitely risks to be aware of.
 It’s important to recognize the difference between bogus diamond websites and those of professional jewelers.
 Tom Shane, CEO of Shane Co., and customer service representatives at reputable retailers should be more than happy to disclose this information.